 Whether you’re a beginner and want some laid back one-on-one classes on Varkala beach or you fancy doing a yoga teacher training course and setting up your own studio… Varkala’s got you covered!
 Among some of the best things to do in Varkala are the great yoga retreats, studios and drop in yoga classes all along Varkala’s north cliff.
 You can also choose accommodation that includes free yoga classes to get seriously good value for money (usually an Ashram will offer this sort of thing).

 Want to do yoga in Varkala?
-Read about the best Varkala Yoga Retreats here
+Best Varkala Yoga Retreats

 Massage and Ayurveda